fbeltrao/IoTHubDeviceSynchronizer/README.md

    All external system properties
 1. In your IoT Hub add a subscriber to the events, setting the endpoint add a subscriptions to all events pointing to the deployed azure function https://{your-function-deployment-name}.azurewebsites.net/api/ExternalRegistrySynchronizer_EventGridListener

-### Monitoring the synchronizations
+## Monitoring the solution

 The function uses application insights custom events to notify when an device is created/deleted, among other things.
-It is strongly encouraged to [install](https://github.com/Azure/Azure-Functions/wiki/App-Insights) Application Insights in your function.
+It is strongly recommended to [install](https://github.com/Azure/Azure-Functions/wiki/App-Insights) Application Insights along side the Azure function.

 The following custom events will be triggered: